zeroeight15/BatchXSLT4InDesign/README.md

 Or, as a programmer, click the button [ Clone or download ]

 #### BatchXSLT4InDesign Manuals
+To learn how to export InDsign documents:\
 Get the BatchXSLT for InDesign **User Manual**: https://manuals.aiedv.ch \
 or\
+To learn what elements and attributes are exported:\
 Get the BatchXSLT for InDesign **Technical Reference Manual**: https://manuals.aiedv.ch/?f=tr \

 More is comming soon - working...